British rock and roll: Decline and revivals

 British rock and roll declined sharply in the face of the new beat music after 1962.
 While some of the most successful acts, most notably Cliff Richard, were able to hang on to positions in the chart, British rock and roll virtually disappeared from the chart, as beat and then R&B based groups began to dominate.
 Many British rock and rollers continued their careers, and occasional bands specialised in the form, but mainstream success for the genre was rare.

-There have been periodic revivals of British rock and roll, with a successful revival starting in the mid 1970s, that saw highly nostalgic pop acts like Showaddywaddy and Alvin Stardust (who, as Shane Fenton, had enjoyed chart success in the early 1960s), enjoy a number of Top Ten hits in the UK charts.
+There have been periodic revivals of British rock and roll, with a successful revival starting in the mid-1970s, that saw highly nostalgic pop acts like Showaddywaddy, Mud and Alvin Stardust (who, as Shane Fenton, had enjoyed chart success in the early 1960s), enjoy a number of Top Ten hits in the UK charts.
 These acts were joined in the charts by other retro acts in the late 1970s, including Darts and Matchbox.
 The revival continued in the 1980s, mainly due to the popularity of Shakin' Stevens, who became the UK's "most successful singles chart act of the 1980s", and appeared frequently on children's television shows such as The Basil Brush Show and Razzmatazz.
+In 1981, British rockabilly band The Jets also had two hit singles in the UK charts.
 However, since then a wider revival has been elusive.